govuk-one-login/ipv-core-front/src/views/README.md

   - `req.csrfToken()` creates the token in the GET route handler
   - The result is saved in here
   - And `csrfProtection()` checks it, in the POST route handler.
-  - Arguably not a required security feature since our forms only lead to change in position on a journey map.

 - Variable with the config for the govukRadios component.
 Represents key value pair where key is "journey".
     ```html